Durga – Mata Ki Chhaya: Plot

 After many hurdles, Durga and Dev plan to get married, and everyone in the family is happy except Damini.
 Using her Yogamaya powers, Damini sends Durga 70 years back in time so that she can easily usurp the family's property.
 However, the divine Durga sends Lakhan, a doppelganger of Dev who lived 70 years earlier, to the present, replacing the real Dev who goes 70 years back in time so that he is safe from Damini and Geetu.
 While Durga teaches Dev to be strong and mentally fit, Lakhan takes Dev's identity and teaches Damini and Geetu a lesson for their harsh behavior towards the entire family.
 He orders Damini to touch his feet and apologize while holding her ears to Alok, and makes Geetu do so to Dev.
 Alok is hesitant and Damini is furious.

 Lakhan tries to run away with the family jewelry and implores Durga to open a magical door.
 As he is about to go back in time, Damini stops him and reveals that she knows the truth about Lakhan.
 Damini says that Jogmaya had revealed everything to her.
 However, she is prevented from escaping with Lakhan.
 Jogmaya says to Damini that if she wants to defeat Durga to claim the Aneja family and Dev's property, she needs to put her back into a human form.
 Hearing this, Damini thinks that if she becomes the human form of Jogmaya she will get her powers back.
 She absorbs Jogmaya into her soul and stops Dev and Durga to reunite in 2021 as she sends Durga into Patallok and forces Lakhan to stay in 2021 and Dev, 70 years earlier in the past.
+Eventually, Durga escapes and reunites with Dev in the past.
+They find the way back to the future and try to go there.
+But Damini and Geetu stop them to finish them in the past itself.
+Durga gets divine help and vanquishes Geetu and later on kills Damini with a trident.
+The couple returs home having defeated their enemies and are happy.
+The story ends with the family reuniting, Dev healing and uniting with Durga everyone singing praises of the Goddess.